There are lots of amazing Game of Thrones filming locations in Ireland to be discovered.

 Burning of the seven

 Downhill Demense and Mussenden Temple is where the infamous ‘burning of the seven’ episode was filmed.

-This 11km stretch of beach was the location of the burning of the seven, where Stannis Baratheon’s rejects the Seven Gods of Westeros and lets Melisandre burn their effigies to signify his allegiance to the Lord of Light.
+The 11km stretch of beach was the location of the burning of the seven.
+This is where Stannis Baratheon’s rejects the Seven Gods of Westeros and lets Melisandre burn their effigies to signify his allegiance to the Lord of Light.

 The clifftop houses a tiny temple called Mussenden, which can be seen in the background of the burning of the seven.